moenassar0/autodiet/README.md

 > The web app prompts the user to input his physical details first, the user can then generate his own mealplans.
 The user can also surf all the avaiable meals and their recipes.

 ### User Stories
-- As a user, I want to browsse ablums, so that I can find quick links
+- As a user, I want to browse recipes, so that I can find
 - As a user, I want to browsse ablums, so that I can find quick links
 - As a user, I want to browsse ablums, so that I can find quick links